 Over the years, as the timeline of novel products accelerated, new features and standards gained momentum and the sound bite and quotable quote became the means to become noticed by a user base clamoring for any tidbit in the thousands of tech-centric forums and the endless stream of industry related magazines.

 Three years before co-founding Intel, Gordon E. Moore authored an article "Cramming More Components Onto Integrated Circuits" which appeared in the April 1965 edition of Electronics Magazine.
 In that paper Moore predicted that the transistor count for a minimum component cost would double every year for at least a decade based upon Fairchild Semiconductor's previous five years of IC design.
-So accurate a forecast -- and self-fulfilling prophecy -- Moore and Intel became prime movers in the industry and his prediction is enshrined as Moore's law”.
-Within an industry known as much for its predictive pronouncements as its actual innovation, low bandwidth morality, and elastic attitude towards intellectual property rights, many have felt compelled to follow Gordon Moore in bringing their judgements and observations into the public eye... with varying degrees of success.
+So accurate a forecast -- and self-fulfilling prophecy -- Moore and Intel became prime movers in the industry and his prediction is enshrined as Moore's law.

+Across an industry known for its predictive pronouncements as its actual innovation, low bandwidth morality, and elastic attitude towards intellectual property rights, many have felt compelled to follow Gordon Moore in bringing their judgements and observations into the public eye... with varying degrees of success.

 "What would I do?
 I'd shut it down and give the money back to the shareholders" - Michael Dell, Chairman/CEO of Dell Computers said when asked what he would do if he was CEO of Apple [Various news outlets, October 1997]

 "The era of the PC is over" - Louis Gerstner, Chairman/CEO of IBM [Smart Computing, July 1999]